Abdallahozaifa/Penn-State-Directory-API/README.md

 # Penn-State-Directory-API
-A Penn State Directory scraper that pretends to be the PSD API
+A Penn State Directory scraper that pretends to be the psd-api

 ##Installation